Querying Data Using Worksheets¶

 Worksheets » My Worksheets (or open a local worksheet under Recent or in Folders) » <worksheet_name>.

 Snowsight make writing queries as simple as possible, giving you help when you need it but generally trying to stay out of your way.

 Change the Session Context¶

-To select (or change) the current role, warehouse, and database for the user session, click the Session Context dropdown in the upper-left corner of the query editor.
+To select (or change) the current role or warehouse for the user session, click the session context dropdown in the upper-right corner of Snowsight.
 The current role determines which operations can be performed on Snowflake objects based on the access control privileges granted to the role.
-First select a role, then select a warehouse and database that the role has privileges to use.
+First select a role, then select a warehouse that the role has privileges to use.